Adwai-T/Notes/NodeJs/TaskManagerAppNotes.md

 3. As mongoose is build around mongodb it is very similar in operation to the mongodb.
 4. Mongoose maps data as models.
 5. Connecting to the mongodb with mongoose
+6. To create a model in mongooese We use `mongoose.model('name' , { fields we want to define })`.It will act as a blueprint to create the document for the collection in the db.
+7. We create a new entry to be added to the collection in the db by using the `new` on the model that we created.
+8. Now to actually save the created document from above to the db we use `save()` and it returns a promise.

 ```javascript
 mongoose.connect('mongodb://127.0.0.1:27017/task-manager-api', {